tkvangorder/redis-shared-cache-sample/readme.md

 ## What does a distributed cache have to do with this?

-A distributed cache is a server or collection of servers that sits in your infrastructure and provides a mechanism to store and retrieve data that is stored in memory within the cache.
-Accessing a cached value can be significantly faster than retrieving the value from an underlying database that may need to access that data from disk, use indexes, and possibly join entities (in a relational model).
-A distributed cache works by using a unique key (derived from the model you are going to cachce) and then serializing that data into the distributed cache.
+A distributed cache is a server or collection of servers that sits in your infrastructure and provides a mechanism to store and retrieve data.
+All values stored in the cache are in-memory.
+This makes the cache significantly faster than retrieving the value from a database that may need to access that data from disk, use indexes, and possibly join entities (in a relational model).
+A distributed cache works by using a unique key (derived from the model you are going to cache) and then serializing that data into the distributed cache.

 It turns out that model changes can cause some havoc when you have two different versions of an application that are using the same cache.

   - An existing version of the software might cache a value under a key that does NOT include a new attribute, the new version might grab this cached value expecting the new attribute to be populated.
-This can lead to things "bad things" and what is worse, after the item is evicted, the error will magically go away.
-It's like chasing ghosts.
+This can lead to "bad things" and what is worse, after the item is evicted, the error will magically go away.
+It's like chasing ghost in the system.
   - What if you build in a solution such that as you deserialize a value from cache that you can verify its structure matches?
 This works better, as you dont end up getting errors, but can lead to "cache thrashing".
   1. Version A caches value.
-  2. Version B gets the value, fails to serialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.
+  2. Version B gets the value, fails to deserialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.
-  3. Version A gets the value, fails to serialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.
+  3. Version A gets the value, fails to deserialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.

 ## How do you solve this?

-One way to solve the problems with caching is to provision a new redis server for each new version of the software.
-The obvious downside of this approach is that the cache will be empty initially and will require a warm-up period.
+One way to solve the problems with caching is to provision a new instance of your distributed cache for each new version of the software.
+The obvious downside of this approach is that the cache will be initially be empty and will require a warm-up period.

 ## A BETTER WAY: